midsbie/project-async/README.md

 Project Async was born out of necessity when working with very large codebases.
 In repositories containing over a million files, the standard `project-find-file` function in Emacs becomes practically unusable due to performance issues.
-Performance issues can also be experienced with large repositories like [Chromium](https://github.com/chromium/chromium).
-The sheer volume of files causes significant delays and can even freeze the Emacs interface, impacting productivity.
-This package aims to solve this problem by introducing asynchronous file completion.
+The sheer volume of files causes significant delays and can freeze the Emacs interface, impacting productivity.
+This package introduces asynchronous file completion, which solves this problem.

 ## Installation